Xinhua – China, World, Business, Sports, Entertainment, Photos and Video

 >>

+Chinese President Xi extends his New Year wishes while visiting Zhangbei county

-23 panda cubs extend Chinese New Year greetings
+Happy Chinese New Year

 New China